Codecademy/docs/content/dart/concepts/list/list.md

 ### Adding Data

-Adding items of data to lists utilising the following methods:
+Adding items of data to lists utilizing the following methods:
 - `(listname).add(item);` - This adds an item to the end of the list
 - `(listname).addAll(items);` - This adds multiple items to the end of the list